christian-eriksson/monster/README.md

 > **Note:** As the theme is made for i3 it might not look as good with other window managers.

+## Requirements

+- Terminal with support for RGB color code strings, eg. gnome-terminal
+- a patched [nerd font](https://github.com/ryanoasis/nerd-fonts), set as font for the system and terminal.

 ## Install

 To install the theme: